Jimbologo/ConsoleZ/README.md

 # ConsoleZ

 This Repo holds the source code and UnityPackage asset for ConsoleZ.
-A simple and easy to use console that you link up to event within your unity game.
+A simple and easy to use console that you can link up to events or actions within your unity game.

 ## Features